kaibohu/kaibohu.github.io/_pages/talks.md

 1. Mathematics Seminar at the University of Dundee, UK.
 Oct/2023 (Upcoming).
 1. Seminar at the Chinese University of Hong Kong (Shenzhen), Sep/2023.
-1. Seminar at Shanghai JiaoTong University, Shanghai, China, Aug/2023.
+1. Seminar at Shanghai Jiao Tong University, Shanghai, China, Aug/2023.
 1. Seminar at University of Science and Technology of China, USTC, Aug/2023.
 1. Computational Mathematics and Applications Seminar, Mathematical Institute, University of Oxford, UK, Feb/23/2022.
 1. Imperial–UCL Numerics Seminar, London, UK, Feb/22/2022.